Dudeprox/CSC413/README.md

 * Worked on creating the RNN model and training it.
 * Hyperparameter tuning while training the model.
 * In the write-up I worked on Data Source, Data Summary, Data Transformation, Data Split, Hyperparameter Tuning.

+#### Muhammad Idrees

+* Worked on the script generation function.
+* In the write-up I worked on Justification of Results.

 ## Advanced Concept: